influxdata/telegraf/plugins/inputs/http_response/README.md

   ## If the response body size exceeds this limit a "body_read_error" will be raised
   # response_body_max_size = "32MiB"

-  ## Optional substring or regex match in body of the response (case sensitive)
+  ## Optional substring or regex match in body of the response
   # response_string_match = "\"service_status\": \"up\""
   # response_string_match = "ok"
   # response_string_match = "\".*_status\".?:.?\"up\""